whoismyvoice/whoismyvoice.co/README.md

 ## Resources

-A bunch of resources, which helped me get a better understanding of React, Webpack, SASS and how to make them play nice together when this project started out.
+A collection of links, which may help a new developer get a better understanding of React, Webpack, SASS and how to make them play nice together.
+These links were assembled when this project was initially started and so may be quite outdated.

 * [React Tutorials by Tyler McGinnis](http://tylermcginnis.com/category/react/)
 * [Webpack documentation](https://webpack.github.io/)